01ahsan/TRANSFORMERS_ASSOCIATIVE_MEMORY_Regulation/README.md

 WikiText-103 and AG News, embedded with a frozen `all-MiniLM-L6-v2`.
 Loading, preprocessing and dataset citations are in [docs/data.md](docs/data.md);
 BibTeX is in [references.bib](references.bib).

-## What's not here

-No datasets, weights or checkpoints are checked in.
-They are downloaded or generated locally.

-Some of the older synthetic-task scripts and the integrity-audit script we ran at the end are not part of this release.
-The code and result records behind all the main confirmatory claims are included. [docs/provenance.md](docs/provenance.md) lists what is missing and the checks we ran.

-We did not rerun the full GPU training for this release.

-## Citation

-Withheld for anonymous review.